Indians' defense takes control, leads team to district title

 “I saw a resilient group of kids that didn’t panic and trusted one another to make plays,” Hilburn said of his team’s second-half performance.
 “I think we’re starting to develop a winning culture around here and we’re figuring out how to win big games.”

-Seneca will move on to face Liberty-Mountain View at 1 p.m. next Saturday back at home.
+Seneca will move on to face Liberty-Mountain View (11-0) at 1 p.m. next Saturday back at home in the state quarterfinals.

+"We're going to go back to work," Hilburn said.
+"Nothing's going to change.
+There's a process that we have that our kids understand that you don't just show up on Friday and win games.
+The process starts on Monday and we're going to go right back to work."

+Mount Vernon graduates 11 seniors from its district runner-up squad.
+But coach Cox is confident in his returning team next year led by Dodson who he considers 'a great player' and 'tougher than a boot.'

 Commented